 1. Choose Plants that Provide for Wildlife

 Important fact: birds, bats, bees, butterflies, beetles, and small mammals that pollinate plants are responsible for bringing us one out of every three bites of food.
 Plants attract and provide food for them to keep the cycle going.
 For example – plant Zinnia and sunflower seeds now, and they’ll be ready to feed migrating birds this Fall.
-Check out our list of favorite plants for pollinators here.
+Take it a step further and plant Texas natives!
+They provide for pollinators and require less water once established.

 2. Pick Out Your Seeds

 Watching your plants grow from a tiny seed is exciting and rewarding!
 Our Fall Vegetable Planting Guide provides the specific seed-planting dates to help plan your Fall garden.
 Most new seeds are already here!
-Look out for some of the rare seeds we’re bringing in over the next couple weeks – Blue Bumblebee tomatoes, Kalugeritsa hot peppers, Chinese Python Snake Bean, and more!
-Here’s Wyatt’s seed starting how-to video in case you missed it.
+Look out for some of the rare and heirloom seeds we’re bringing in over the next couple weeks!
+We’ve been researching how to use liquid seaweed to improve seed germination.
+Worth a try!
+Another tip: use peat pots or seed starting trays to start seeds indoors, then move to a covered patio once they sprout.
+This will protect the seedlings and slowly acclimate them to the outdoor heat.

 3. Prepare Your Garden Beds